 In fall 2020, the School of Information Diversity, Equity and Inclusion Committee was established that works to move forward DEI initiatives from the Strategic Plan.
 In spring 2021, SI DEI hosted a 3-part speaker series for students on DEI topics titled “Breaking Barriers” (see event #1, #2, #3), as well as the “Decolonizing the Curriculum” event for SI faculty, which began conversations among faculty around indigenous knowledges in the curriculum.

 In fall 2021, SI DEI held an Open Forum on DEI to solicit needs and programming ideas from the community (see flier).
 In spring 2022, SI DEI held four workshops or field trips on DEI topics for students (see event #1, #2, #3, #4) as well as a faculty workshop on next steps for incorporating DEI into curriculum and teaching (see flier).

-In fall 2022, SI DEI organized a workshop for students around addressing conflict in the workplace (see flier).
-It also allocated and awarded $5,000 matching scholarships to recipients of the American Library Association (ALA) Spectrum Scholars program from academic years 2021/2022 and 2022/2023.
+In fall 2022, SI DEI organized a workshop for students around addressing conflict in the workplace (see flier) and a follow-up workshop in spring 2023 (see flier).
+A workshop for faculty was held in March 2023 around making updates to assignments and other parts of syllabi to align them with the MSLIS core curriculum learning outcomes that made DEI learning outcomes in core courses more explicit (see flier).
+It also allocated and awarded $5,000 matching scholarships to recipients of the American Library Association (ALA) Spectrum Scholars program from academic years 2021/2022, 2022/2023 and 2023/2024.
 For a full list of ALA Spectrum Scholarships from Pratt Institute, please see this PDF.